triangledirt/books/RAPE!.md

 "So," Donna says, "tell us about the girl you were with tonight."

 "Well," me says, "she was normal sized, maybe a little on the petite side, well learned in the areas of political theory, and she's a bit of a lush, which turns me off.
-Also she had a nice pussy, very muscular and felt good on me dick, only bled a little when we fucked her---"
+Also she had a nice pussy, very muscular and felt good on me dick, only bled a little when we fucked her—"

 "You had a threesome?"